hmcmonagle/hmcmonagle.github.io/index.md

 title: ""
 ---

 Hello!
-I'm a Fisheries Biologist at the NOAA Northwest Fisheries Science Center as a contractor with Ocean Associates.
+I'm a Fisheries Biologist at the NOAA Northwest Fisheries Science Center as a contractor with Ocean Associates studying interactions between offshore energy and infrastructure, and fisheries management and fish population dynamics.

 In my previous position I was studying marine carbon dioxide removal and carbon accounting.
 I was formerly at the US National Science Foundation in the Division of Ocean Sciences as a Knauss Fellow in ocean policy.
 I'm an alumna of the School of Aquatic and Fishery Sciences at University of Washington, where I did my PhD with Dr. Tim Essington and Dr. Ray Hilborn.
 My name is pronounced Hel-AY-na Mic-MON-ah-gull and my pronouns are she/her.